 Although touch-and-go deadlifts are beneficial in many ways, there are situations when reset deadlifts are actually better.
 Here are some of the main benefits of reset deadlifts:

-• Benefit number one: Increased Strength.
+- Benefit number one: Increased Strength.
 Coming to a full stop after every stop places more pressure on the quads and spinal muscles to develop the sufficient strength needed to lift the weight off the floor.
 And since each rep places strength demands on the muscles, this deadlifting style is ideal for 1 rep max.
-So, if taking a strength-building program such as the Wendler 5/3/1 workout, training more with reset deadlifts is advisable.
+Therefore, if you’re following a strength-building regimen like the Wendler 5/3/1 workout, focusing more on reset deadlifts during training sessions is recommended.

-• Benefit number two: It’s Sport-Specific for Powerlifting.
+- Benefit number two: It’s Sport-Specific for Powerlifting.
 When it comes to competitive powerlifting, full-stop deadlifts are the better option for training.
 Essentially, the target of competitive powerlifting is to lift the greatest weight in one rep. As such, it is prudent to train deadlifting from a dead stop.
 Doing so will help develop the strength critical for lifting the weight off the ground without the help of eccentric tension.
-Powerlifting programs like nSuns 531 help mimic the conditions for competition and increase the chances of winning in a competition.
+Programs tailored for powerlifting, such as nSuns 531, replicate competition conditions and enhance the likelihood of success in competitions.

-• Benefit number four: Allows for the perfection of set-up technique.
+- Benefit number four: Allows for the perfection of set-up technique.
 The pause between reps in reset deadlifting allows the lifter to adjust the set-up and correct any inconsistencies.
 This ensures that the body and the barbell are in the correct position before pulling the weight.
-Adjusting the setup to perfection with every rep helps minimize inconsistencies in the bottom range of movement, thus perfecting the set-up technique over time.
+Consistently adjusting the setup technique with each rep reduces inconsistencies in the bottom position, progressively perfecting the setup.

 Sometimes there is confusion on whether touch and go deadlifts are easier than reset deadlifts.
 Well, the touch-and-go deadlift has dead weight only in the first rep.